Bachelor's Degree Program

 Geological Engineering at the University of Alaska Fairbanks

 What Can You Do With a Degree in Geological Engineering?

 Earn your bachelor’s in geological engineering at UAF and get an edge in the job market.
-Alaska has the second highest concentration of mining and geological engineering jobs of any state in the nation, and we provide the training to set you apart in this market.
+Alaska has the second highest concentration of geological engineering jobs of any state in the nation, and we provide the training to set you apart in this market.